Baines Timeline

 The earliest cards made by Baines Litho in Manningham (Bradford, England) include two 1883-made cards of W G Grace, both of which enjoy worldwide populations of only 3!
 Yes, only three of each card are known and these, seen below, are the best quality exemplars of their respective trios.

 Baines made more than just cricket cards.
 Baines made rugger, golf, hockey and soccer cards.
-Arthur Wharton was the very first soccer player featured on a sports card, which was made by Baines in 1886, There remains only a single-known exemplar of this card, which marks his earliest appearance on a card.
-It's a shield-shaped card which celebrates two Whartons: his world-record and also his footballing status as a goalkeeper for Darlington FC.
-He later played for the greatest team in the land, in 1887, Preston North End, the so-called 'Invincibles'.
-The multi-talented star was the first pan-sports superstar ever to be featured on a card!
-His 10-second 100 yards sprint, a national news story and a world record achieved in summer 1886, is a sporting feat that can be compared to Roger Bannister breaking the 4-minute mile in post-war Britain almost a century later.
+Arthur Wharton was the very first soccer star featured on a soccer card, which was made by Baines in 1886, There remains only a single-known exemplar of this card, though a contemporaneous copy by Baines' competitor Briggs, of Leeds, also exists - and sold in early 2024 for GBP £33,000 (hammer+commissions, gross price).
+These shield-shaped cards both celebrate two Whartons: his world-record in sprinting and also his footballing status as a goalkeeper for Darlington FC.
+He later played for the greatest team in the land: in mid-1887 he was with Preston North End, the so-called 'Invincibles'.
+This multi-talented star was not the first multi-sports superstar to be featured on a sports card but he was the biggest - a pro-soccer star, world record runner - a rugger player & a cyclist too!
+Wharton's 10-second 100 yards sprint, a national news story and a world record achieved in summer 1886, is a sporting feat that can be compared to Roger Bannister breaking the 4-minute mile in post-war Britain almost a century later.
+As a star of multiple sports, Wharton was followed closely by fellow British superstar Frank Sugg, on Baines cards, and W.N.
+Sharpe cards in 1888.
+The only soccer player on an earlier sports card than Wharton is Walter Sugg, the older brother of Frank, but the card is a cricket card, not a soccer card.
+It dates from 1885.
+Arthur Wharton wins hands down for first soccer card!

 Above, my own W.G.
 Grace cards, which both date from 1883.